montells/montells/README.md

 I bring a strong sense of discipline, loyalty, responsibility, and commitment to every team I join.
 I strive to contribute with critical thinking while also respecting and supporting the final decisions of project leaders.
 I believe in long‑term collaboration and being fully accountable for both the code I write and the goals we aim to achieve as a team.

+I also make critical and intentional use of AI tools in my daily workflow.
+I believe AI adds real value when used to improve code quality, reduce the learning curve when tackling new challenges, and speed up experimentation — without losing ownership of the decisions I make as a developer.

 ---